Dylmoco/smoothr/README.md

    responds with the Checkout Session URL.

 The SDK determines the active payment gateway by first checking `window.SMOOTHR_CONFIG.active_payment_gateway`.
-If absent, it loads the value from the store's `public_store_settings` table in Supabase using the configured `storeId`.
+If that property is not defined, the script fetches the store's `public_store_settings.active_payment_gateway` from Supabase using the configured `storeId` and writes the result back to `window.SMOOTHR_CONFIG`.
 The `[provider]` segment in the route should match this value and defaults to `stripe` when no configuration is found.

 Payment gateway resolution is handled by `core/utils/resolveGateway()`.
 This function **throws an error** when no gateway is configured or when an